-Immature, pinhead-size ticks called “nymphs" are responsible for approximately 98 percent of all tick bites.
+Immature, pinhead-size ticks called "nymphs" are responsible for approximately 98% of all tick bites.
 Nymph activity — and the transmission of tick-related diseases such as Lyme disease — tends to peak from May through July.1

 Ticks typically move onto humans or animals that brush against grasses or weeds when passing by.
 Then ticks climb upward and find a spot to bite and feed.
-An estimated 75 percent of tick bites occur from ticks picked up during normal home activities such as gardening, backyard play or entertaining.1
+An estimated 75% of tick bites occur from ticks picked up during normal home activities such as starting a new garden, playing with pets and kids, or entertaining friends.1

 Tick problems don't go away on their own — they multiply.
 Ticks that carry the bacteria responsible for Lyme disease typically lay eggs in batches of 3,000 or more.
 Some types of ticks lay up to 15,000 eggs before they die.1 Untreated ticks may live for several years, and some types can even live indoors.

 No U.S. region is free from the threat of ticks and tick-transmitted disease.
 Across the country, tick populations and diseases are on the rise.2 Reactions to tick bites range from mild itching to serious, even deadly conditions, including Rocky Mountain spotted fever, Lyme disease, tick-induced paralysis and Powassan virus.3